taypham/register-database-api/README.md

 ### Prerequisites

-Python 3 installed on the machine
+1. Python 3 installed on the machine
+2. Docker

 For Mac OS